peter88213/nvhelp-en/source/file_menu.rst

 **Reload the novel project**

 With **File > Reload** or ``Ctrl``-``R``,
-you can reload the project.
+you can overwrite the project in the memory with the last saved version.

 .. tip::
    This way you can undo changes made in the current session.

 .. note::
-   If the project has changed on disk since last opened, you will get a warning.
+   If the project has changed on disk since last opened or saved, you will get a warning.

 Restore backup